microsoft/FluidFramework/build-tools/packages/build-cli/docs/typetests.md

   --exact=<value>              An exact string to use as the previous version constraint.
 The string will be used as-is.
   --packages                   Run on all independent packages in the repo.
 This is an alternative to using the --dir
                                flag for independent packages.
-  --private                    Skip packages which are not private --reset                      Resets the broken type test settings in package.json.
+  --[no-]private               Only include private packages (or non-private packages for --no-private) --reset                      Resets the broken type test settings in package.json.
-  --scope=<value>              Comma separated list of package scopes to filter to.
+  --scope=<value>...
+Package scope to filter to.
-  --skipPrivate                Skip packages which are private

 DESCRIPTION
   Updates configuration for type tests in package.json files.
 If the previous version changes after running preparation,